FAQs

 All connections with RogueDB databases use SSL/TLS paired with token based authentication.
 Any attempts to access a database with an unencrypted channel or a verified token are rejected.
 OAuth will be supported in future releases as an alternative authentication mechanism.

-How does the pricing model work?
+How does pricing and invoicing work?

 What is an operation as it applies to throughput limits for shared plans?